- Student Computing Labs

 Student Computing Labs

-As of Spring 2016, the Windows machines were using Windows 7.
 Follow the instructions below to activate different keyboards as needed.
 They will remain active in your profile between logins, although you will need to reactivate the Language Bar in the Control Panel each time you log in.
+See the Windows Computing Lab page to see which operating system is in the labs.

 Available Keyboards and Applications